 - Disk Space & Moore’s Law - Moore’s Law states that computing hardware’s power will double every 18 months, thus dramatically reducing the cost of previous hardware.
 Disk space has shown a high correlation with with Moore’s Law.
 However, while disk space prices have dropped Apple has not updated the storage capacity for the $199 iPhone in over 3 years.
 Moore’s law means more profits for Apple.

 - iPhone 5c Cases - You be the judge.

-- iOS 7 Icons - After dramatic push-back from the design community, Apple has decided to press on with their new “flat” design approach.
-Look for serious push-back from users over the age of 40.
+- iOS 7 Icons - After dramatic push-back from the design community, Apple has decided to press on with their new flat design approach.
 Only time will tell how users will respond.

 Apple is going through some maturity problems without Steve Jobs, it’s clear they want to make some mistakes and fail fast.
 AAPL stock is down 6% today.
 What do you think will be the biggest failure Apple announced today?
 Will there be an Apple watch?

 @stevederico me on twitter and let me know what you think.